ibm-cloud-docs/schematics/workspace-setup.md

 Use the {{site.data.keyword.bpshort}} job page in the console to find the history of all {{site.data.keyword.bpshort}} activities, such as downloading your `template`, `plan`, `apply`, and to see the logs of the jobs.
 The jobs are created when you run your templates.
 You can also see the count of the resources that are in `plan`, or `apply` jobs that are in **added**, **modified**, or **destroyed** status.

-In the job log you can see a message like
+In the job log you can see a message such as:

 - **Activity triggered.
 Waiting for the logs**.
 This means the job is in pending status and yet to be processed.